 If you’re a parent or carer, you’ll no doubt be well aware of the constant presence of screens and the internet in your children’s lives.
 And you probably spend quite a bit of time and energy trying to strike a healthy balance between screen time and other activities.

 One really great way to achieve that balance is to encourage outdoor play.
-Getting kids active outside has so many benefits: it encourages imaginative play, helps keep them fit, combats stress, and gives them an opportunity to engage with nature.
+Getting kids active outside has so many benefits: it can instantly boost happiness, encourage imaginative play, help keep them fit, combat stress, and give them an opportunity to engage with nature.
 And of course, physically removing your children from digital temptation is a very effective way to avoid the distraction.